-What is protein and why is it needed?
+What is protein and why is it so important?

 Protein is one of the most abundant substances in our cells after water, and has almost endless functions in the body.
 They account for the tough fibrous nature of hair, nails, and ligaments, and for the structure of our muscles (including our heart).
 Protein functions to build and maintain body tissues and structures and is involved in the synthesis of enzymes and hormones.